p0pr0ck5/ngx-libinjection/README.md

 **Context**: *http, server, location*

-Defines one or more query string keys whose value will be passed to `libinjection`.
-Multiple keys can be defined with multiple directives.
+Defines a regular expression to search against the list of parameter keys in the query string.
+Matching keys will have their values passed to `libinjection`.
+Multiple patterns can be defined with multiple directives.

 # TODO

-* Support wildcard/regular expression key definitions
 * Support request body processing

 # LICENSE